Welcome to the Ohio 4-H Dairy program area. You will find information on events, resources and acknowledgements for dairy animals.

 Look for info on our 2009 Quiz Bowl, Calendar of Events page.

-This is a full day of dairy workshops AND Quality Assurance training in the morning.
+This is a full day of dairy workshops AND state approved Quality Assurance training in the morning.
 We have a website for updates which is www.ohiodairypalooza.com.
 Topics include many areas that are traditional as well as current.
-Those area could include showmanship, clipping and fitting, dairy judging, a quiz bowl demonstration, plus displays and resource representatives from dairy businesses.
+Those areas could include showmanship, clipping and fitting, dairy judging, a quiz bowl demonstration, plus displays and resource representatives from dairy businesses.
 These will be taught by experts and include hands on activities.
 Special sessions will also be planned for CLOVERBUDS.
 Participants will be given visuals, a packet of resources, and uniquely designed t-shirts.
-It was held at the Wayne County Fairgrounds in 2012 on April 27th.
-The event was open to any and all dairy youth enthusiasts.
-With more than 300 participants, this program will be offered in 2013 with a variety of content AND the Quality Assurance Training.
+It will be held at the Wayne County Fairgrounds on May 3, 2014.
+The event is open to any and all dairy youth enthusiasts.
+With more than 500 participants in 2013 and national recognition, this program is an excellent destination for the most current information available.
+The price is reasonable, the free materials are current, and the food is superb!
+Don't miss out on this outstanding opportunity to network with other 4-Hers and dairy professionals.

 Dairy Judging Teams